AUTO Focus 2

 Andre Kertesz Diary Of Light

 Diary of Light 1912–1985 was first published in 1987 by Aperture in association with the International Center of Photography.
-This definitive monograph was released in a limited edition of 3,000 copies, featuring over 175 black-and-white tritone photographs, including 152 full-page plates, and a facsimile signature of Kertész on the cover.
+This definitive monograph features over 175 black-and-white tritone photographs, including 152 full-page plates.
 The book includes a foreword by Cornell Capa and an essay by Hal Hinson, providing insight into Kertész's contributions to photography.

 Next